artrume-dev/govsb/RAILWAY_DEPLOYMENT.md

 1. **Backend Service** (Python FastAPI) - Runs from `/backend` directory
 2. **Frontend Service** (Vite React) - Runs from `/frontend` directory

+## ⚠️ CRITICAL: Avoid Docker Build Errors

+**If you see "npm: command not found" or "Docker build failed" errors:**

+Railway might auto-select Docker as the builder.
+You MUST manually change it to NIXPACKS:

+1. Go to your service **Settings** tab
+2. Find the **Build** section
+3. Click on **Builder** dropdown
+4. Select **NIXPACKS** (NOT Docker)
+5. Save and redeploy

+This is the most common deployment issue - Railway defaults to Docker when it shouldn't.

 ---

 ## Step 1: Deploy Backend Service